aelvan/Imager-Craft/README.md

 $treedepth (int) and $dither (bool) parameters.
 Example with default treeDepth, but dithering:

     {% set transformedImage = craft.imager.transformImage(image, { width: 500, effects: { quantize: [32, 0, true] } }) %}

+### levels [array]
+Adjusts an image's levels, using [Imagick's levelImage method](http://php.net/manual/en/imagick.levelimage.php).
+The effect takes an array corresponding to black point, gamma, white point and channel (optional).
+Example:

+    {% set transformedImage = craft.imager.transformImage(img, { width: 500, effects: { levels: [50, 1, 200, 'blue'] }}) %}

+You can use negative values for black point and white point to do a level stretch/offset:

+    {% set transformedImage = craft.imager.transformImage(img, { width: 500, effects: { levels: [-100, 1, 255, 'blue'] }}) %}

+Possible values for channel is `'red'`, `'green'`, and `'blue'`.
+Omit it all together to adjust levels for all channels.

 ### vignette [array]
 *The vignette effect is not yet finalized.*